FLIF-hub/node-flif/README.md

     * **verifyChanceCutoff.test.js.** Find out upper/lower bounds for chanceCutoff, all I know is it allows for the number 2.
     * **verifyFit.test.js.** add falses for encode/transcode of fit
     * **verifyFrameDelay.test.js.** Find out upper bounds for frameDelay and max number of frames allowed.
-    * **verifyManiacRepeats.test.js.** Find out upper bounds for maniacRepeats, all I know is it allows for the number 2
     * **verifyManiacThreshold.test.js.** Find out upper/lower bounds for maniacThreshold, all I know is it allows for the number 64.
     * **verifyMaxPaletteSize.test.js.** Find out upper bounds for maxPaletteSize, all I know is it allows for the number 512 and logically shouldn't be less than 2.
     * **verifyResize.js.** Can you resize something less than 1px?